 • Cottonseed oil

-• Fake butters
+• Fake butter

 • Vegetable oil products

-Some of these oils contain healthy fats, but these can be found in much higher amount and better ratios in other types of fats.
+Some of these oils contain healthy fats, but these can be found in much higher amounts and better ratios in other types of fats.
 It’s simple to avoid these oils by themselves; however, many foods contain them.

 Practically any processed food will include canola or soybean oil.

-Pay particular attention when buying ready-made salad dressings, chips, nuts, cookies, crackers, or store bought condiments.
+Pay particular attention when buying ready-made salad dressings, chips, nuts, cookies, crackers, or store-bought condiments.
 Your body and health will thank you!

 Are you having any doubts about the oil you’d like to use?
 Consult the USDA’s database on food nutrition to learn more about the benefits and dangers of different types of consumable oils, and their use (like deep-frying).
 Just like with everything else in our diet, oil consumption should be balanced and moderate.

 An oil might contain a lot of nutritional value, but that doesn’t mean you should use a ton every single time your cook.

 It’s good to use different oils for cooking, baking, or cold dishes.
 With such a variety available, it would be a shame not to make the most of the different benefits these oils present to us.
 Keep yourself informed and include various consumable oils in your diet to lead a healthy and energetic life.